Booking Terms and Conditions

 We strongly recommend that all guests obtain suitable travel insurance once your deposit payment is made.

-We require that all walkers sign an indemnity prior to departure on the morning of the walk.
-This form indemnifies the Company, its officers, directors, employees, servants, agents or consultants or any of them from and against all costs, claims, actions, demands and liability whatsoever and howsoever arising from or in any way connected with the walking tour (including any transportation to or from the area in which the tour is to take place) including such costs, claims, actions, demands or statutory duty or otherwise on the part of the Company, or any of its officers, directors, employees, servants, agents or consultants, and including any liability in respect of or related to your death, personal injury or loss of or damage to any property owned or possessed by you, but excluding any liability in respect of which the Motor Accidents Insurance Board (if/as applicable) is bound to indemnify the Company, its officers, directors, employees, servants, agents or consultants pursuant to the Motor Accidents (liabilities and compensation) Act 1973 of Tasmania (or other applicable legislation applicable in other state or territory) .
+You hereby agree to indemnify and at all times hereafter keep indemnified and hold harmless the Company, its related entities and its and their officers, employees, guides, servants and agents or any of them (Indemnified Persons) from and against all costs, claims, actions, demands and liability whatsoever and howsoever arising from or in any way connected with the walk and your participation in the walk (including any transportation to or from the area in which the walk is to take place) including such costs, claims, actions, demands or statutory duty or otherwise on the part of the Indemnified Persons, and including any liability in respect of or related to my/our death, personal injury, or loss of or damage to any property owned or possessed by me/us, but excluding any liability which cannot be excluded by applicable laws.
+The Company holds the benefit of any rights accruing to the Indemnified Persons under this paragraph on trust for the Indemnified Persons, and you acknowledge and agree that the Company can enforce such rights in its own name or in the name of the Indemnified Persons as their trustee.

 These recommendations are made in the interests of your safety and giving you the best chance to have the most enjoyable experience possible.
 Arriving on the day of departure for any walk with inappropriate footwear may result in forfeiting your walk without refund.
 If you are unsure whether your footwear is suitable for your intended walk, please contact our reservations team for further advice.